 c) Provide copies of any of the candidate's published articles and/or copies of articles published in a local, state or national publication which quote the candidate or describes the candidate's legislative activities.

 a) Annually, the Board of Directors of the Greater Kansas City Chapter of RIMS shall appoint three of the deputy members of the chapter to constitute an Award Committee to administer this Award.
 The Committee shall elect its chair and secretary from among its members.

-d) Then nominations must be submitted to the Chair of the Award Committee by January 18thfollowing the December announcement.
+c) Then nominations must be submitted to the Chair of the Award Committee by January 9th.

-e) The Award Committee will notify RIMS of their selection by January 11th.
+d) The Award Committee will notify RIMS of their selection by February 15th.